tychonievich/graphics/markdown/book/color.md

 # Physics

-Each photon has a wavelength and energy, which are inversely proportional.
-For most graphics purposes, it is sufficient to know that high energy = low wavelength.
+Each photon has a wavelength and energy, which are inversely proportional such that high energy = long wavelength.
 Visible light has wavelengths between 380nm and 750nm

 Most sources of light include photons of many different wavelengths.
-The main exceptions are lasers, LEDs, and some types of florescence.
+The main exceptions are lasers, light-emitting diodes, and some types of florescence and phosphorescence.

 # Biology